webplatform/docs/css/properties/clip-rule/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|Specifies the algorithm used to determine which parts of a graphics element are affected by a fill operation.}}
+{{Summary_Section|Clipping crops an graphic, so that only a portion of the graphic is rendered, or filled.
+This clip-rule property, when used with the [[css/properties/clipPath|clipPath]] property, defines which clip rule, or algorithm, to use when filling the different parts of a graphics.}}
 {{CSS Property
 |Initial value=nonzero
 |Applies to=Graphics elements that are contained within a <clipPath> element.